 Severance agreements are employment contracts employees sign when they leave employment.
 Employees must sign a non-disclosure or non-compete agreement in exchange for a lump sum or other benefits.
 When contracts are overly vague or otherwise legally unenforceable, disputes can arise.
 Seeking legal guidance before signing a severance agreement can help employees understand their rights and the potential complications associated with the contract.
 Employers benefit from working with experienced attorneys who can help them draft thorough and legally enforceable severance agreements.

 In some cases, disputes between partners can arise.
-Even when business partners start off sharing a common vision and goals for their company, the day-to-day stresses of managing a company can result in conflict between business partners.
+Even when business partners start off sharing a common vision and goals for their company, as set in a partnership agreement, the day-to-day stresses of managing a company can result in conflict between business partners.
 Disputes can arise over wrongful activity, misappropriated funds, and conflict over responsibilities related to day-to-day operations.
 Many disputes involve simple disagreements related to best practices for running the company.

 When partners can’t resolve conflicts, the dispute can result in one partner pursuing a lawsuit against another partner for breach of fiduciary duty.
 The best solution is for partners to resolve conflicts before they escalate into litigation.
 When resolving the issues out-of-court isn’t possible, the attorneys at Jones Gregg Creehan Gerace are prepared to represent you in court.